Storm Evacuation Information

 Zone C: East of the Wando River — Unincorporated areas of Charleston County from the Atlantic Ocean to the Berkeley County line; Wando River to the Georgetown County line.
 This includes the Town of Mount Pleasant, Town of Isle of Palms, Town of Sullivan’s Island, Town of Awendaw, the Town of McClellanville, Dewees Island, Capers Island, and Goat Island.

-Zone F: The Swamp — Any other low-lying areas including the Cypress Swamp area, the Edisto River area and the Twin Lakes Subdivision.
+Zone F: The Cypress Swamp – Areas near the Cypress Swamp, the Edisto River, the Twin Lakes subdivision, and portions of The Ponds subdivision.
+All residents living in flood-prone areas or mobile/manufactured homes.
 (This zone will be triggered depending on storm category and landfall location.)

 KNOW YOUR EVACUATION ROUTE: